bielbb931/CSEC_scrape/README.txt

   (same line or the next line) is captured as the lab name.
 - If the PDF is image-based or formatted differently, ITSEF may be blank.

-Note. the ITSEF is given on the CSEC product page in table format however is inconsistent with the pdf (e.g. for "Re-evaluation of NetIQ® Sentinel™ 8.5.1.0" the product page states only "Combitech AB" as ITSEF, whereas pdf states "Combitech AB, Intertek/EWA-Canada") ... this is why we chose to integrate pdf parsing into python script
+Note. the ITSEF is given on the CSEC product page in table format however this is often inconsistent with the actual certification pdf (e.g. for "Re-evaluation of NetIQ® Sentinel™ 8.5.1.0" the product page states only "Combitech AB" as ITSEF, whereas pdf states "Combitech AB, Intertek/EWA-Canada") ... this is why we chose to integrate pdf parsing into python script.
+Also we knew that other scheme pages ONLY show certain info on certification pdf so this capability would be a must.